-From what I saw first hand, the camels used for riding are often not well looked after.
+From what I saw firsthand, the camels used for riding are often not well looked after.
 The camels that I saw in Pushkar were decidedly skinny, had sores on their skin, and generally did not look healthy.
 They also all have wooden sticks pierced through their noses to which the ropes for steering are then attached, something that does not seem to be done in other countries such as Morocco.
 I was told that this does not hurt the camel.
 All I know is that personally, I’d prefer not to have a wooden stick with ropes attached to it driven through my nose.

-On the flip side, the familiar arguments of there being few uses left for camels are raised in defence of camel riding.
+On the flip side, the familiar arguments of there being few uses left for camels are raised in defense of camel riding.
 This much is certain: it brings a huge amount of revenue to the Region and is a financially important tourist activity in Rajasthan.

 Whether we want to endorse such activities is ultimately a decision we have to make for ourselves, basing our decisions on what we can see of the animals’ welfare.

-Instagram is partly to blame, as the colourful palaces of Rajasthan make for exotic backdrops.
+Instagram is partly to blame, as the colorful palaces of Rajasthan make for exotic backdrops.
 Luckily, Rajasthan is a big place, and it’s easy to avoid getting caught in large crowds if you have some flexibility in your travel plans and itinerary.